First Steps After a Car Accident in South Carolina

 Four Steps to Take After a Car Accident

-For the past several years, the South Carolina Department of Transportation has compiled a comprehensive database of motor vehicle safety data.
+For several years, the South Carolina Department of Transportation has compiled a comprehensive motor vehicle safety data database.
 Their traffic collision factbook logs injury statistics, fatalities, and the total number of motor vehicle collisions, along with other pertinent information.
 In its most recent report, the department of transportation concluded there was approximately one traffic collision in the state every 3.7 minutes.
 In all, there were 2,629 serious injury collisions during that year.

 If you were in an accident, protect your rights and take these four steps as soon as you can: